Duijndam-Dev/XlDialogBox/README.md

      Or simply write `=ALERT(IF(B3, "OK returned", "Cancel returned"))` to do away with the `Help` button.
    * In cell B5 write `=RETURN(B3)` to return the value from `DIALOG.BOX()`.

 4. Now we are done setting up the skeleton of the DIALOG.BOX() macro function.
 It's time to dress it up.
-First it needs a `DIALOG_DEFN'`.
+First it needs a `DIALOG_DEFN`.
 This can be done in either of two ways:

    1. By using a *named range* (`DIALOG_DEFN` as shown above)
    2. By using a *range-reference* (As used in the code example)